RWS/studio-api-docs/apiconcepts/translationmemory/creating_translation_memories.md

 Apart from the linguistic content, TMs also store formatting information (e.g. bold, italics, underline) as well as the information on whether a given segment occurred in a headline, paragraph, footnote, table cell, etc.

-Users of <Var:ProductName> can create TMs from the application using a wizard.
+Users of Var:ProductName can create TMs from the application using a wizard.

 <img style="display:block; " src="images/CreateTm.jpg"/>

 When creating a TM users need to provide a name, which is also the file name.
 File-based TMs have the extension *.sdltm, and are based on SQLite.
 In addition, users can provide an optional description and a copyright statement.
 A TM needs to have source and a target language, i.e. the language that this TM is used to translate from, and the language that the TM is used to translate into.

-Below you see an example of what the content of a TM looks like in a side-by-side view in <Var:ProductName>.
+Below you see an example of what the content of a TM looks like in a side-by-side view in Var:ProductName.

 <img style="display:block; " src="images/TmView.jpg"/>